Buying Eyeglasses in Germany

 Getting Lenses Fitted Into The Frame

-Choosing a frame is the fun part.
-Getting the right lenses fitted is where things get technical, and honestly, where the real cost happens.
-The price of lenses in Germany varies enormously depending on your prescription strength, lens material, and coatings.
-Basic single-vision lenses from a mid-range optician might start around €80–150, while progressive lenses (Gleitsichtgläser) can easily run €300–600 or more before any insurance contribution kicks in.
+Choosing a frame is the enjoyable part.
+Getting the right lenses fitted is where things turn technical, and honestly, where the real money gets spent.
+In 2026, basic single-vision lenses from a mid-range German optician start at roughly €80–150.
+Progressive lenses, known as Gleitsichtgläser, can run anywhere from €300 to €600 or more before any insurance contribution applies.
+Your prescription strength, lens material, and coatings all push that number up quickly.

 Buying Accessories for Your Glasses in Germany

-The good news is that most optical stores in Germany stock a solid range of accessories alongside their frames and lenses.
-Chains like Fielmann, Apollo Optik, and Mister Spex carry cleaning kits, case options, and repair tools right at the counter.
-If you’re already there picking up your glasses, it makes sense to grab what you need in the same visit rather than hunting elsewhere.
+The practical upside is that German optical chains stock a solid range of accessories right alongside their frames.
+Fielmann, Apollo Optik, and Mister Spex all carry cleaning kits, case options, and small repair tools at the counter.
+If you’re already collecting your glasses, it makes sense to sort everything in one visit.
+Fielmann also has a habit of including a basic hard case and microfibre cloth for free when you pick up your order, which is a small but genuinely welcome touch.

-If you’d rather shop around, pharmacies (Apotheken) and drugstore chains like dm and Rossmann also carry lens cleaning solutions and cloths at competitive prices.
-For anyone buying glasses online through platforms like Mister Spex or Brille24, accessories are usually available as add-ons during checkout.
-It’s not the most exciting purchase you’ll make, but keeping your lenses clean genuinely extends how long they stay scratch-free.
+If you’d rather not pay optical store prices, pharmacies (Apotheken) and drugstore chains like dm and Rossmann stock lens cleaning solutions and cloths at competitive prices.
+This is worth knowing if you just need a refill and don’t want to make a special trip to an optician.
+For online buyers using platforms like Mister Spex or Brille24, accessories are available as add-ons at checkout before you confirm your order.

 The Bottom Line